IsmailAkram/learn-react-in-x-minutes/README.md

-I learned this via this YouTube tutorial from Web Dev Simplified https://youtu.be/hQAHSlTtcmY
+I created a simple todo list via this YouTube tutorial from Web Dev Simplified: https://youtu.be/hQAHSlTtcmY

 # Getting Started with Create React App